-- 15. Between February 1, 2020, and September 27, 2020, the Division received over 6,937 complaints alleging inadequate protections for and potential exposure to COVID-19 in workplaces. - 16.
-Occupational safety and health standards within title 8 of the California Code of Regulations (CCR) protect workers from hazards in general.
+- 16. Occupational safety and health standards within title 8 of the California Code of Regulations(CCR) protect workers from hazards in general.
 However, other than those employees who are covered under section 5199, there is currently no specific regulation that protects all workers from exposure to infectious diseases such as COVID-19. - 17.
-Guidance currently exists from a number of different authorities-including the federal CDC, federal OSHA, the California Department of Public Health (CDPH) and the Division-on how employers can best protect workers from COVID-19.
-However, guidance varies between federal and state agencies and contains some contradictory information.
+Guidance currently exists from a number of different authorities-including the federal CDC, federal OSHA, CDPH and the Division-on how employers can best protect workers from COVID-19.
+However, guidance varies between federal, state, and local agencies and has contained some contradictory information.
 Employers and employees would benefit from a specific set of regulations related to COVID-19 prevention in all workplaces. - 18.
 Adoption of the proposed emergency action is necessary to preserve worker safety and health by making existing general requirements, such as sections 3203, 3362, 3366, 5141, and 5144, specific to COVID-19 and easy to understand. - 19.
 The proposed emergency action is necessary to combat the spread of COVID-19 in California workers.
 The proposed regulation would significantly reduce the number COVID-19 related illnesses, disabilities and deaths in California's workforce. - 20.
-Adoption of the proposed emergency regulation is necessary to strengthen the Division's enforcement efforts related to the hazard of COVID-19 in workplaces, through regulatory mandates specific to preventing the spread of the virus.
+Adoption of the proposed emergency regulation is necessary to strengthen the Division's enforcement efforts related to the hazard of COVID-19 in workplaces, through regulatorymandates specific to preventing the spread of the virus.